awslabs/clickstream-analytics-on-aws/docs/en/pipeline-mgmt/data-processing/configure-execution-para.md

 ## Config Spark job parameters

-By default, Clickstream evaluates the processing data set intelligently and set EMR job parameters appropriately.
+By default, the Clickstream pipeline automatically adjusts EMR job parameters based on the dataset volume that requires processing.
 In most of time, you do not need to adjust the EMR job parameters, but if you want to override the EMR job parameters, you can put `spark-config.json` file in S3 bucket to set your job parameters.

 To add your customized the EMR job parameters, you can add a file `s3://{PipelineS3Bucket}/{PipelineS3Prefix}{ProjectId}/config/spark-config.json` in the S3 bucket.